 Cavendish Town Elementary School

-- Cavendish Town Elementary School's student population of 122 students has grown by 8% over five school years.
+- Cavendish Town Elementary School's student population of 108 students has declined by 6% over five school years.

 - The teacher population of 8 teachers has stayed relatively flat over five school years.